 Don’t you love delicious summer salads?
 Whether it’s a tossed salad or a pasta salad, I just love all the delicious salad recipes you can enjoy in the warm weather.

 I struggled with what to call this pasta salad.
 It’s full of colorful vegetables, cilantro, tri-color beans, and a creamy, spicy dressing.
 It’s super delicious, and it basically disappeared when I made it.

 So, what to call it?
 Mexican pasta salad?
 Taco pasta salad?
 Best pasta salad in the whole world? ;)

 Eventually I settled on Southwest Pasta Salad, because I think with the flavors and colors in this salad, that name suits it best.

-There are also so many ways you can customize a salad like this!
-If you like different vegetables, you can throw those in.
+If you like different vegetables, you can throw those in this Southwest pasta salad.
 I think some corn or even chopped avocado would work well in here.
-If you’d rather have more or less beans, you can adjust that, too.
-And it’s also really easy to tailor this Southwest pasta salad to your dietary needs.
+It’s really easy to tailor this creamy Southwest pasta salad to your dietary needs.

 This salad is naturally dairy free, and I used gluten free pasta shells and egg free mayo to keep it allergy friendly.
 Of course, you can use whatever mayo you like and whatever type of pasta you prefer!

 If you’re looking for a traditional pasta salad, you may want to try this vegan macaroni salad recipe.

 This Southwest pasta salad recipe is: